-- Public - All authenticated users of Cloudera Data Science Workbench will be able to view the project.
+- Public - All authenticated users of Cloudera Machine Learning will be able to view the project.
 Collaborators will be able to edit the project.

-Built-in Templates - Template projects contain example code that can help you get started with the Cloudera Data Science Workbench.
+Built-in Templates - Template projects contain example code that can help you get started with Cloudera Machine Learning.
 They are available in R, Python, PySpark, and Scala.
-Using a template project is not required, but it helps you start using the Cloudera Machine Learning right away.
+Using a template project is not required, but it helps you start using Cloudera Machine Learning right away.

 Custom Templates - Site administrators can add template projects that are customized for their organization's use-cases.
 For details, see Custom Template Projects.

 Local - If you have an existing project on your local disk, use this option to upload compressed files or folders to Cloudera Machine Learning.